 Winterize Your Home Tip #7.
-Have heating checked.
+Has heating been checked?

 Winterize Your Home Tip #8.
 Test your detectors.

-Residential fires are more common in winter, so it is important that all of your smoke detectors work.
+Residential fires are more common in winter, so all of your smoke detectors must work.
 Check them monthly and replace batteries as needed.
 You should also consider installing a carbon monoxide detector to avoid inadvertently trapping this toxic gas in your home.

 Winterize Your Home Tip #9.
 Clear the yard.